mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 exists, but from the level of count upwards the courts of nobles become very important places where influence and favors are traded and issues resolved between representatives.
-The usual practice is for worlds within a county (a count’s area of responsibility) to maintain representatives at the count’s court where they interact with liaison officers of major businesses active in the area, the Imperial armed forces, the Ministry of Justice and the Colonial Office as well as the ever–present Bureaucracy.
+The usual practice is for worlds within a county (a count's area of responsibility) to maintain representatives at the count's court where they interact with liaison officers of major businesses active in the area, the Imperial armed forces, the Ministry of Justice and the Colonial Office as well as the ever–present Bureaucracy.